Game Management Unit 19A

 Areas: Lions can be found unit-wide since individual adult lions can have large territories.
 Good lion habitat is generally rocky canyons that have at least some dense patches of brush.
 Nearby water is also helpful in locating lions.
 Check the mud around stock tanks for lion tracks.
 Some areas in Unit 19A to hunt include: north central (the canyons draining north into the Verde River), west side of Woodchute Wilderness, west side of Mingus Mountain (from Hickey Mountain to Tex Canyon), south of Mingus Mountain (from Ash Creek to Table Mountain), south of Highway 169 (near the Cienega Creek, Ash Creek, and Agua Fria River drainages).

-Overview: Mule deer numbers in Unit 19A have declined over the past two decades, as they have statewide.
-Because of the reduced deer numbers, the December archery deer season is not open in Unit 19A.
-However, the August/September and January seasons remain open.
+Overview: Mule deer numbers in Unit 19A have increased in recent years.
 The Coues whitetail deer population in Unit 19A seems more stable, although there have always been relatively few whitetail in the unit.
 Access to the west side of Mingus Mountain north of Hwy 89A has become limited due to housing developments – it is best to reach this area from Perkinsville Road (County Road 70) off of State Highway 89 in Chino Valley.
 The area immediately east of Watson Lake is private land.
 Obtain permission before hunting this area.
-On the top of Mingus Mountain is a Forest Service recreation area, which encompasses some private homes, the Forest Service's Mingus Campground, the fire lookout tower, the Methodist Church Camp, and Mingus Lake at Elks Well.
+On the top of Mingus Mountain is a Forest Service recreation area, which encompasses some private homes, the Forest Service’s Mingus Campground, the fire lookout tower, the Methodist Church Camp, and Mingus Lake at Elks Well.
 No discharge of firearms is allowed in this recreation area.
 Also, per state regulations, no firearms may be discharged within 1/4 mile of any building without permission of the owner.

 Areas: During the fall archery hunt, and during mild weather conditions for the rifle hunt, many deer are in the Ponderosa pine habitat on top of Mingus Mountain and in the juniper habitat on the sides of Mingus Mountain.
 The Woodchute Wilderness Area and the west side of Mingus Mountain are good hunting areas at this time.
 The area near Copper Mountain and the Agua Fria River near the town of Mayer is also productive.
 After cold weather sets in (snow is possible at higher elevations during the opening weekend of the rifle hunt), many deer move to lower elevations, to areas north of St. Matthews Mountain and towards the Verde River, and the lower foothills of Mingus Mountain and Woodchute Mountain.
 ATV habitat damage has led to the Forest Service closing most of the roads leading to the Verde River.
 Please observe all Forest Service road closures, as identified on the Prescott National Forest’s “Motor Vehicle Use Map”.
 This map identifies the open roads and trails on the forest.
 It is free of charge, and may be obtained at any U.S. Forest Service office in the area.